Gituser084/training_update/README.md

 Completed SQL, MySQL tutorial and the respective exercises and quiz.
 Finished JSON tutorial page and XML tutorial.
 Completed XML quiz as well.

+Day 5:
+Completed CSS tutorial and all the exercises and quiz.